fortytwoservices/public-docs.fortytwo.io/docs/Security Posture Portal/01_gettingstarted.md

 # Getting started

-This is an detailed description of how to setup our Security Posture Portal from Azure Marketplace.
+This is an detailed description of how to setup our Fortify Portal from Azure Marketplace.
 The steps are pritty much easy to understand but we have documented every step here in this guide.

+!!! note

+    From April 2024 the name of the portal changed from "Security Posture Portal" to "Fortify Portal".
+It´s the same product.

 ## Setup through Azure Marketplace